This post may contain affiliate links. Please see our disclosure policy.

 Garlic Powder vs. Garlic Salt

 Is garlic salt the same as garlic powder?
-What is the difference between garlic powder vs. garlic salt?
+What is the difference between the two?
 You might’ve wondered one or two of these things on occasion.
 I’m here with answers!

-Thus, garlic powder is simple, 1-ingredient dry spice that’s made only with garlic, while garlic salt is a multi-ingredient dry spice that’s made with garlic powder, salt, and more.
+Garlic powder is a simple, 1-ingredient dry spice that’s made only with garlic, while garlic salt is a multi-ingredient dry spice that’s made with garlic powder, salt, and more.

 How to Make Garlic Salt